 Carbon emissions come from many sources in the logistics industry, which can seem daunting.
 However, this also means there are many different opportunities to lower emissions and make a difference.

-As a global 4PL provider for e-commerce retailers, we at Wayfindr (CBIP Logistics) have many remote employees and do not directly produce any goods.
+As a global 4PL provider for e-commerce retailers, we at Wayfindr (Wayfindr Logistics) have many remote employees and do not directly produce any goods.
 We see our lack of direct impact as an opportunity to help our retail and logistics partners to lower their emissions.